Holding Breath and Maximum Pauses: Health Effects and Uses

-A loss of CO2 sensitivity due to a single breath hold (or a series of consecutive breath holds) depends on numerous factors, including the duration of breath holding, and hereditary (cardiovascular or hypertensive predisposition), life-style and environmental causes.
-Some of them are: being deprived of deep stages of sleep, Ca deficiency, insufficient protein and/or arginine in the diet, overheating, any inflammatory condition, including malignant and benign tumors, and some very rare situations like near death experiences, when carotid bodies removed, and when there is a denervation of respiratory muscles.
+A loss of CO2 sensitivity due to a single pause (or a series of consecutive pauses) depends on numerous factors, including the duration of breath holding, and hereditary (cardiovascular or hypertensive predisposition), life-style and environmental causes.
+Some of them are: being deprived of deep stages of sleep, Ca deficiency, insufficient protein and/or arginine in the diet, overheating, any inflammatory condition, including malignant and benign tumors, and some very rare situations like near death experiences, when carotid bodies are removed, and when there is a denervation of respiratory muscles.

 You can find more information about this effect and its treatment, in the digital book "Advanced Buteyko breathing exercises".

-Other common negative effects of maximum pauses or long breath holds
+Other common negative effects of maximum pauses or long holding breaths

 When the CP gets higher, the body's ability to tolerate maximum pauses and long breath holds gradually improves.
 Hence, longer breath holds can be practiced during later stages of learning (after some weeks or months of breathing training).

-Common positive effects of maximum pauses or long breath holds
+Common positive effects of maximum pauses or long holding breaths

 Hence, certain training is required in order to consistently achieve these positive effects, while breathing sessions with strong air hunger and/or very long breath holds are most efficient for experienced students when there are no abnormal cardio responses.

 How to check your reactions to maximum pauses and long breath holds